KatsuteDev/Background/README.md

 ## ⚙️ Configuration

-Use the `Background: Config` command to access the configuration menu.
+Use the `Background: Configuration` command to access the configuration menu.

 | Name | Type | Description |
 |---|:-:|---|